Buildings, roads, and lots on the Sno-King Upland Plain that existed in the years 1976–2000

 The SW corner of the intersection of 196th St SW and Hwy 99 was purchased in 1937 by Karl O'Biern.
 The lot he purchased extended all the way to 204th St SW.
 The lot was covered with second growth trees.
 The intersection, which was known as the Alderwood Crossroads, was not completely undeveloped, since Albright's Cafe and the Cressey Garage and Service Station were on the NE corner.

 O'Biern coined the name "Lynnwood" for the area after his wife, Lynn.
 He subdivided his land into 18 lots for resale.
-Jimbo's restaurant, with it's prominent sign, stood on the SW corner of the intersection from 1963 to 2007.
+Jimbo's restaurant, with its prominent sign, stood on the SW corner of the intersection from 1963 to 2007.
 The company which owned the Lynn 4 bought up most of the properties in the SW corner and started redeveloping the area as the Lynnwood Crossroads in 2011.
 All of the new buildings were complete by 2015.

 A Sprout's opened in 2019 but closed in 2023.
-A T&T Supermarket replaced it in 2025.
+Lynnwood Mayor Hurst heard that it was because of theft which Sprout's thought was due to the nearby hygiene center.
+A T&T Supermarket replaced Sprout's in 2025.

 Lynnwood Square

-SW corner of 196th and 44th
+SW corner of 196th St SW and 44th Ave W

 Northgate Mall